mitja-o/mulberry---notes-4-latex/README.md

 ### Adding new features

+> [!NOTE]
+> Feel free to submit feature requests as issues or PRs! 😊

 The core principle (that I try to maintain):
   - **_keeping it simple_** (to develop and use).
     - also, I try not to use external dependencies (to keep this package as free from interferences as possible).

-> [!IMPORTANT]
-> Feel free to submit feature requests as issues or PRs! 😊

 ## Inspiration